Skip Navigation. Skip to content Donate Subscribe Report an Incident

 • Participation in and information/updates delivered through Counselor Quarterly Meetings

 • Develop and maintain relationships and partnerships with community-based organizations, faith-based organizations, and federally funded TRIO programs.
-Relationships includes such organizations as College Track at the Durant Center, First Generation College Bound, Upward Bound
+Relationships include such organizations as College Track at the Durant Center, First Generation College Bound, Upward Bound and PeerForward.

 • Currently developing partnership agreements to be executed with community based organizations with whom we will continue to work closely.

-• Currently developing a coordinator position to work within the Office of Undergraduate Admissions to help newly admitted freshmen ease the transition from high school to college and to make appropriate campus connections.
+• Successfully launched a new position in the Office of Undergraduate Admissions to help newly admitted freshmen ease the transition from high school to college and to make appropriate campus connections.

-• Prince George’s County students compete for all appropriate UMD freshman scholarships; however, there are thirty (30) $5,000 President’s Scholarships that are reserved for admitted freshmen from Prince George’s County Public Schools.
+• Prince George’s County students compete for all appropriate UMD freshman scholarships; however, there are thirty (30) $5,000 President’s Scholarships that are reserved for the most competitive admitted freshmen from Prince George’s County Public Schools.
 These scholarships are renewable for each year, for four (4) years.

 Critical Issue #13